 Nasturtium plants form a mounding tumble of lily pad–like leaves and bright, cheerful flowers.
 Although they prefer the cooler seasons, if kept watered, they should bloom all season.
 The entire plant is edible, including the seeds, and including some in your salad really makes it look fancy.

 18 of 24

 Plectranthus is grown for its silver-gray leaves.
 It grows upright until it topples over from its own weight.
 Some varieties will flower, most notably "Mona Lavender," with spiky sprays of lavender blooms.

 Fan flower is an evergreen tropical plant with deep green leaves and odd little flowers that have petals only halfway around their center disks, giving them the look of a fan.
 Their light purple color blends well with most other plants.

 20 of 24

-No relation to Rudbekia, the Black-eyed Susan vine is far more delicate.
-With tiny 5-petal flowers in yellow, peach, or white, this vine will grow into a jumble and find its way through, over, and under the other plants in your container, quickly filling any empty spaces.Continue to 21 of 24 below.
+No relation to Rudbeckia, the black-eyed Susan vine is far more delicate.
+With tiny five-petal flowers in yellow, peach, or white, this vine will grow into a jumble and find its way through, over, and under the other plants in your container, quickly filling any empty spaces.Continue to 21 of 24 below.

 21 of 24

 There are many verbena varieties, but the perennials will give you the most bang.
 They will bloom in their first year, in fact quite profusely.
-Although they are perennial, they tend to be short lived, from expending so much energy on flowering.
+Although they are perennial, they tend to be short-lived, because they expend so much energy on flowering.
 They are also very heat tolerant.

 22 of 24